Shop Medicare plans from our trusted partners

-Medicare is the federal health insurance program for Americans 65 and over.
-It also covers younger Americans with certain disabilities or illnesses.
+This federal health insurance program is designed for retirement-age Americans and younger people with certain disabilities or illnesses.

-Medicare covers health care expenses for elderly Americans.
-It also covers Americans with certain disabilities.
-The program is administered by the Centers for Medicare and Medicaid Services (CMS) and funded by two trusts — the Hospital Insurance (HI) Trust Fund and Supplementary Medical Insurance (SMI) Trust Fund — held by the U.S. Treasury.
-These trusts are maintained via taxpayer dollars and premiums paid by Medicare beneficiaries.
+The Medicare program is administered by the Centers for Medicare and Medicaid Services (CMS) and funded by two trusts held by the U.S. treasury — the Hospital Insurance (HI) Trust Fund and Supplementary Medical Insurance (SMI) Trust Fund.
+These trusts are maintained by taxpayer dollars and premiums paid by Medicare beneficiaries.

 Learn more about how Medicare is funded.

 Americans age 65 years old or over automatically qualify for Medicare.
 Permanent residents of the same age may be eligible as well.
 Americans under 65 are eligible for Medicare if they are receiving Social Security Disability Insurance (SSDI) for at least 24 months.